flxo/rogcat/README.md

     rogcat [FLAGS] [OPTIONS] [COMMAND] [SUBCOMMAND]

 FLAGS:
-    -c, --clear                  Clear (flush) the entire log and exit -g, --get-ringbuffer-size    Get the size of the log's ring buffer and exit --help                   Prints help information
+        --verbose                Print records on stdout even when writing to file -c, --clear                  Clear (flush) the entire log and exit -g, --get-ringbuffer-size    Get the size of the log's ring buffer and exit --help                   Prints help information